we-learn-js/js-training/src/slides/01-FunctionalProgramming.md

 > As opposed to iteration, method where the solution to a problem depends on solutions to smaller instances of the same problem

+> A recursive function, as you saw in CS100, is one that calls itself

 ----